dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 + Average FPS : 101.52
 + Average inference time (ms) : 9.84

 This is mindblowing!
-The max FPS hit the 180 range.
+The max FPS hit the 180+ range.
-I never imagine these numbers are possible.
+I never imagine these numbers are possible especially using only 4 CPU cores 🤯.

-Seeing this, now I can sleep peacefully at night 😴
+Seeing this, I can now sleep peacefully at night 😴

 ### 🚧 Conclusion
 What a journey this has been.